Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-where $H^{(2)}_{RKKY}$ is the zero-field RKKY term at quadratic order.
-The result is that a constant is added to the terms diagonal in spin-wave operators and this opens a gap of the order of the order of $BN_{Br}I$ to the the spin-wave spectra -- including the flat band which previously destabilized the ordering at zero-field.
+where $H^{(2)}(B=0)$ is the zero-field RKKY term at quadratic order.
+The result is that a constant is added to the terms diagonal in spin-wave operators and this opens a gap of the order of the order of $BN_{Br}I$ to the the spin-wave spectra -- including the flat band which previously destabilised the ordering at zero-field.
 As a consequence the ordering is stable until the temperature is of the order of the gap, at which point the lowest band in the spin-wave spectra is quickly occupied and the order will be destroyed.

-Using DQVOF as an example the nuclear g-factor of vanadium \cite{crc2014} is $g_{nuc}=1.47$ and so requires a field $B\sim 500 \text{mT}$ per mK.
-For small fields this would correspond loosely to the limit of current state of the art experiments.
+Hence we have shown that it is possible, under the right conditions, to stabilise nuclear magnetic order which is imposed via an slRKKY interaction.
+Using DQVOF as an example, the nuclear g-factor of vanadium \cite{crc2014} is $g_{nuc}=1.47$ and so would require a field $B\sim 500 \text{mT}$ per mK.
+Therefore, for small fields nuclear order via slRKKY could be stabilised at what correspond loosely to the limit of current state of the art experiments.